goshippo/about-us/behavior/README.md

 As a counterbalance to "wartime", is to learn to take your time, do things right and do things without sacrificing your life.

+Collator: James

 ## Session 4

 `look at the big picture`
 `win as a team`

 The 4th session is to determine if there are core behaviors we want that showed up in previous sessions.
 So we all listed our favorites that we didn't think were captured by the first 3.
 The two that won, were `look at the big picture` and `win as a team`.
 We will expand on these as well, and also determine if they belong with other core behaviors or are standalone ones.

+Collator: Daria (Win as a team)
+Collator: Bruce (Look at the big picture)